shinehome888-commits/ShineGPT/README.md

-# 🌍 ShineGPT - AI App For Everychild In Alkebulan {AFRICA}
+# 🌍 SHINEGPT - AI App For Everychild In Alkebulan {AFRICA}
                                      Learn.
 Earn Knowledge.
 Empower Yourself

 > **No Wi-Fi?
 No problem.**